Skip to content

 • limited liability partnerships (LLPs).

 Each business structure has its advantages and disadvantages, and not all will be relevant to your business.
-However, as a business founder, you should familiarise yourself with the implications of trading through an unincorporated business structure instead of an incorporated one.
+However, you should understand the difference between trading through an unincorporated structure and an incorporated one.

 For example, say a client successfully sues your business for £2m in fees.
-However, your business is only worth £50,000 and trades through an incorporated structure.
-Since you benefit from limited liability, the client will likely only be able to satisfy a portion of their legal claim against your business’ assets.
-However, your personal assets, like your house and car, will not be at risk.
+Your business is worth £50,000 and trades through an incorporated structure.
+Since you benefit from limited liability, the client will likely only be able to claim against your business’ assets.
+Your personal assets, such as your house and car, will not be at risk.

-However, trading through incorporated structures also requires more administration and management than unincorporated entities.
-You should balance this downside with the potential benefits from trading with limited liability.
+However, incorporated structures also require more administration and management than unincorporated entities.
+You should balance this with the potential benefits of trading with limited liability.

-Before starting your carpentry or joinery business, you should consider the following.
+Before starting your carpentry or joinery business, you should also consider the following:

 Key Takeaways